-  The epitome of organization, Roger was a professional product and graphics designer and engineer during his career days working on general consumer product design and later for Mattel Toys.
-At Mattel, part of his job was to invent the next toy craze for kids around the world.
-And he did it all from designing fashion accessories for Barbie® to originating and naming the He-Man® character, and originating the general concept of the Masters of the Universe® male action figure line.
+A professional product and graphics designer and engineer during his career days, Roger worked at Mattel Toys, and part of his job was to invent the next toy craze.
+He designed fashion accessories for Barbie and originated and named the He-Man character.
+He’s also the man behind the general concept of the Masters of the Universe male action figure line.

 Diagnosis & Treatment

-In August 1999, Roger found a lump on his throat, which his doctor removed.
-A biopsy revealed it was lymphoma.
+Roger found out that he had cancer in August 1999.
+He found a lump on his throat, and a biopsy revealed it was lymphoma.

-“Everybody has some fear of cancer, and I got the news and thought it (the cancer) might kill me,” Roger says.
-“But, I looked over my life and if it was my time, then I had no regrets.”
+“Everybody has some fear of cancer, and I got the news and thought it [the cancer] might kill me,” Roger said.
+“But I looked over my life, and if it was my time, then I had no regrets.”

-For many patients with non-Hodgkins lymphoma, the standard treatments can do more harm than good— a frustration that led scientists in the Clinical Research Division at Fred Hutchinson Cancer Research Center to search for a better way.
-Their findings, (published in the Journal of Clinical Oncology), hold promise for future therapies.
+For many patients with non-Hodgkin’s lymphoma, the standard treatments can do more harm than good—frustrating scientists in the clinical research division at Fred Hutchinson Cancer Research Center, like Dr. Gopal, and leading them to search for a better way to treat this disease.

-"Unfortunately, most people will relapse after their primary therapy, and most therapies in the past for patients with relapsed lymphoma have been targeted to younger adults," said lead author Dr. Ajay Gopal, the medical oncologist at SCCA who cared for Roger.
+"Unfortunately, most people [with non-Hodgkin’s lymphoma] will relapse after their primary therapy, and most therapies in the past for patients with relapsed lymphoma have been targeted to younger adults," said Dr. Gopal.
+But the disease most often occurs in older people, like Roger, who are in their 60s.

-Working with radioactively tagged monoclonal antibodies, y-shaped proteins that can be created to bind to a certain specific substance—in this case, tumors — physicians like Dr. Gopal are able to deliver very high doses of radiation to tumor sites, sparing the surrounding organs.
-Total-body irradiation or high-dose chemotherapy targets healthy cells as well as tumor cells, so researchers believe the targeted approach to be a safer and more effective treatment for older people.
+Working with radioactively tagged monoclonal antibodies, y-shaped proteins that can be created to bind to a specific substance—in this case, cancer—doctors can deliver very high doses of radiation to tumor sites, sparing the surrounding healthy tissues.
+High-dose chemotherapy and TBI damage healthy cells as well as tumor cells.
+Researchers believed the targeted approach would be safer and more effective for older people.

-“Cancer was an experience that fascinated me,” Roger says.
-“It took a while to recuperate, but I managed to work out 45 minutes a day during my treatment recovery period at UW Medical Center.”
+“It took a while to recuperate,” Roger said.
+“But I managed to work out 45 minutes a day during my treatment recovery period at UW Medical Center.”